serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 Given the intersection of serverless and big data, there have been a few questions on everyone's mind:

-1) How can we build low latency APIs to server these complex, high dimensional and big datasets which can scale on demand?
+1) How can we build low latency APIs to serve these complex, high dimensional and big datasets which can scale on demand?
 2) Using a single query, can we construct a nested response from multiple data sources?
 3) Can we build an endpoint which can securely aggregate and paginate through data, easily and with high performance?
 4) And is there a way we can do all of that at scale, paying only for each query execution, and not for idle CPU time on a fleet of servers?

 The answer for us ended up largely being GraphQL.

-This blog aims to show you how you, too, can streamline your existing workflow and handle complexity with ease.
+This post aims to show you how you, too, can streamline your existing workflow and handle complexity with ease.
 While I won't be digging deep into specific things Glassdoor was working on, I *will* be showing you a pretty related example that utilizes a mini Twitter clone I made.

-In this post, I’ll cover how to create Serverless GraphQL endpoints using DynamoDB and RDS and Twitter REST API.
+In this post, I’ll cover how to create Serverless GraphQL endpoints using DynamoDB, RDS and Twitter REST API.

 Ready?
 Awesome.
 Let's go.